 The Wyoming Oregon Trail Commission dedication ceremony placed the rock monument over the log pen described by William Gray—not Fort Bonneville as described in the book, Life in the Rocky Mountains, edited by Paul C. Phillips.

-There is only a couple of sentences on this sign substantiated by historical facts...the rest is speculation and flawed assumptions.
-Despite the statement on the Fort Bonneville Historical Marker, none of the artifacts found at the archeological excavation site can be traced to Captain Bonneville, or his men.
+There are only a couple of sentences on this sign substantiated by historical facts…the rest is speculation and flawed assumptions.
+Despite the statement on the Fort Bonneville Historical Marker, none of the artifacts found at the archaeological excavation site can be traced to Captain Bonneville, or his men.
 Mr. David Vlcek noted that artifacts taken from the Fort Bonneville excavation site, and artifacts given to the Museum of the Mountain Man in Pinedale, could not be positively linked to the existence of a Fort Bonneville.
-This was confirmed in a conversation with Laurie Hartwig, Director of the Mountain Man Museum in Pinedale, Wyoming
+This was confirmed in a conversation with Laurie Hartwig, Director of the Mountain Man Museum in Pinedale, Wyoming.